ArrowAced/breadbox/README.md

 > **Warning**
 >
 > Breadbox is no longer updated.
-It's functionality will not be expanded on.
+Its functionality will not be expanded on.
 It doesn't follow new extension recomendations.
-Use at your own risk.
+Please do not use this extension.
 >
-> It's recommended to use extensions from the Turbowarp Extension Gallery such as Text, Time, and Fetch which can do everything Breadbox could and more.
+> It is recommended to use extensions from the Turbowarp Extension Gallery such as Text, Time, and Fetch which can do everything Breadbox could and more.